-Play: Students take turns flipping their color counter from fair distance from the game board.
-A record of the location of where the counter lands should be recorded.
+A record of the location of where the counter lands should be recorded on their individual recording sheet.
 Every member repeats this process several times.

 Picture or model

 Students will be asked to draw a representation of the game board and the record positions of the counters of each player on their team after each toss in their journals or on the recording sheet.